yang3kc/llm_for_css/async_programming/README.md

-# TL;DR

-Here is a [template](/async_programming/async_template.py) script to process text messages with async programming.
-It allows you to set a max number of concurrent requests to the API and a timeout for each request.
-It also uses tqdm to show the progress of the requests.
-You can use the script as a starting point for your own implementation.

 # Introduction

 If you have a large number of text messages to process, querying the API for them one by one might take a while and most the time would be spent waiting for the responses.

-Luckily, OpenAI allows sending multiple queries simultaneously to the API (async programming).
+Luckily, the API providers, including OpenAI, allow sending multiple queries simultaneously to the API.
 Note that different users might have different [rate limits](https://platform.openai.com/docs/guides/rate-limits/usage-tiers).
 This feature means that while you are waiting for the response, you can process other text messages, greatly saving your time.